fiveohhh/xodocs/source/exosite_introduction.rst

     CIK
         A 40 character hexadecimal string that is used to authenticate as a node in the One Platform.
-With the CIK, you can read/write data to a node, or any of its children
+With the CIK, you can read/write data to a node, or any of its children.

     RID
         A 40 character hexadecimal string that uniquely represents a node in the